-Twin Sister Falls Trail is a 1.4 mile lightly trafficked out and back trail located near Northfield, Ohio that features a waterfall and is rated as difficult.
+Twin Sister Falls Trail is a 1.4 mile lightly trafficked out and back trail located near Brecksville, Ohio that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 Prepare to get your feet wet if you want to see the falls after a previous rain fall or snow melting.
 Definitely one the of coolest spots in the CVNP though.

 Lots of scrambling .. beautiful scenery.
 Great area

 Agree with previous reviews about difficulty to find and difficulty to hike had there actually been much of a stream flowing, but certainly worth the trip.
 Park where this app takes you via maps, follow the trail, crossing over a small bridge.
 Head towards the overpass.
 Once you've gone under the overpass, you'll continue to walk a ways until seeing the Mudcatcher sign on your right.
 You'll cross the stream and see a path on the left of the rock formation.
 I hiked straight up the stream, as in early September there wasn't much to tread through.
 Can't speak to how it'd be with it.

 A short but rewarding hike, as the falls were still beautiful despite the decreased water flow.
 I braved a hike up the right side of the bank (admittedly nearly a 90 degree angle) to see the top of the falls.
 Difficult, and I had to slide almost the entire way down to keep from falling to my death, but it was breathtaking to see the falls from the top, albeit terrifying.

 Overall, definitely a hike to consider if you're up for a bit of off-roading.
 Photos truly don't do it justice; it is a hidden beauty.